 Second, you can’t just keep all of these ideas to yourself.
 You must bring them up in conversation with your client.
 Ask them more about this problem.
 What is their goal?
 How is this problem keeping them from achieving their goal?
 How is it making their day-to-day life harder?
 Then, introduce your ideas and solutions — which can be a larger consulting engagement.

-Conversations — be it with new or existing clients — is how you make more offers.
+Conversations — with new or existing clients — are how you make more offers.
 And making more offers is how you win new business, increase your income, and continue to build your consulting business.

-Next up, it’s about tracking what works and what doesn’t, so you can build the proper systems to grow your consulting business.
+Next, you’ll begin tracking what works and what doesn’t so you can build the proper systems to grow your consulting business.